Revocation and Reconstruction of Shared Quantum States: Characterization of Four Qubit States useful for Protocol

-Now if Bob and Charlie sends their measurement outcomes inform of two cbits with the encoding $|+\rangle \rightarrow |0\rangle$, $|-\rangle \rightarrow |1\rangle$, Alice will be able to revive the secret with the applications of appropriate Pauli operator.
+Now if Bob and Charlie send their measurement outcomes in the form of two cbits with the encoding $|+\rangle \rightarrow |0\rangle$, $|-\rangle \rightarrow |1\rangle$, Alice will be able to revive the state with the applications of appropriate Pauli operator.
 However this will not be possible for all values of $a,b,c,d$.
 There will be certain range of the input parameters for which revocation will be possible.
-Next in the form of following lemma, we give the range of input parameters for which Alice will be able to revive the secret.
+Next in the form of following theorem, we give the range of input parameters for which Alice will be able to revive. \begin{theorem} For ${G}_{abcd}$ state, the necessary conditions for Alice to retrieve the state are as follows:\\